 Hongik University (Hongdae)

-Seoul’s Hongdae neighbourhood is often compared to Tokyo’s Harajuku – which certainly says something about the style of stores in the region and the crowds that they attract.
+Seoul’s Hongdae neighbourhood is often compared to Tokyo’s Harajuku.
+This certainly says something about the style of stores in the region and the crowds that they attract.

 Indie fashion trends are prevalent here.
 Clothing items can be picked up in many of the cheap and cheerful stores that line the streets for less than $10.

 If you happen to stop by Hongdae at a weekend, you will have the opportunity to browse the Hongdae free market.
 This runs from 2 pm to 6 pm every Saturday (between the months of March and November).

 Metro Station: Hongik University Station (Subway line 2)